- ###: This comic may have its flaws, but is generally enjoyable for fans of its genre.

 - ### Two Guys and Guy is a gag-a-day comic that follows the day-to-day adventures of three sociopaths: Wayne, Frank and the girl Guy.
 A baby bath that escalates to a police shoot-out isn’t normal, but in Two Guys and Guy it is.
 Some jokes are very hard to get, though.

 - ### Gunnerkrigg Court is a fantasy comic with sci-fi elements and published in more or less self-contained chapters.
 They tell the mysterious story of the young girl Antimony “Annie” Carver and her best friend Katerina “Kat” Donlan who attend the eponymous school as they get involved in the political intrigues between Gunnerkrigg Court and the mythical creatures of Gillitie Wood, a forest next to their school.

 - ### Unsounded is a fantasy comic that has the most beautiful artwork I’ve ever seen.
 While the story is also interesting with a rich lore, the comic might not be everybody’s piece of cake since the female lead character, the foul-mouthed rogue Sette, is one of the most obnoxious brats in the history of storytelling.

 Sporadic updates / On hiatus / Completed

-- ### Alice! [sporadic updates] is a newspaper-style comic strip which very much feels like Calvin and Hobbes (though never reaching its quality).
+- ### Alice! [on hiatus] is a newspaper-style comic strip which very much feels like Calvin and Hobbes (though never reaching its quality).
 Alice! follows the wacky adventures of the teenage girl Alice, who shares Calvin’s vivid imagination, and her friend Dot, who plays the role of the “straight girl”.

-- ### Bob-Rz’s DeviantArt gallery [sporadic updates] features several very clever cartoons dealing with the bitter aspects of love, seen from a male perspective.
+- ### Bob-Rz’s DeviantArt gallery [on hiatus] features several very clever cartoons dealing with the bitter aspects of love, seen from a male perspective.
 There are also lots of other cartoons which are just plain silly, many of them with rather suggestive gags.

 - ### Daisy Owl [completed] features the girl Daisy, her little brother Cooper, their adoptive father Benjamin Owl (an owl) and Mr. Owl’s friend Steve Brown (a bear).
 There are several real gems in the archive, but many strips are very weird, which often results in them being either a hit or a miss.